SalersFR/ArcticAnticheat/README.md

 ### Commands

-`/areload` - Relod configuration files.
+`/arctic reload` - Relod configuration files.

-`/asettings` - Configure many of the AntiCheat's setting through a GUI.
+`/arctic settings` - Configure many of the AntiCheat's setting through a GUI.

 `/alerts [verbose]` - Toggle alerts (verbose optional).

-`/ainfo <player>` - Get information on a player such as their ping and version.
+`/info <player>` - Get information on a player such as their ping and version.

 `/debug <check>` - Get important debug feedback for certain checks (mainly used for development).

 ### Dependencies

-Since Arctic is packet based, you needs to have ProtocolLib on your server (https://www.spigotmc.org/resources/protocollib.1997/)
+Since Arctic is packet based, you need to have ProtocolLib on your server (https://www.spigotmc.org/resources/protocollib.1997/)

+### A bit more

+Arctic can detect every reach hacks that are > 3.1 with some time given.